leanprover/lean4/doc/macro_overview.md

 ## Syntax expansions with `macro_rules`, and how it desugars.

-`macro_rules` lets you declare expansions for a given `Syntax` element using a syntax simlar to a `match` statement.
+`macro_rules` lets you declare expansions for a given `Syntax` element using a syntax similar to a `match` statement.
 The left-hand side of a match arm is a quotation (with a leading `<cat>|` for categories other than `term` and `command`) in which users can specify the pattern they'd like to write an expansion for.
 The right-hand side returns a syntax quotation which is the